bernhardAxonIvy/doc/source/engine-guide/integration/cluster/container.rst

 Please refer to our :link-url:`project-build-examples <build-examples-docker>`.
-It shows you how to use Maven to build your own container image that contains your
-|ivy-engine| and your application zip file.
+It shows you how to use Maven to build your own container image that contains your Axon Ivy Engine and your application zip file.

-Additionally, refer to our example configurations on GitHub for :link-url:`NGINX <docker-scaling-nginx>` and :link-url:`HAProxy <docker-scaling-haproxy>` to learn how to setup a |ivy-engine| Cluster with docker-compose.
+Additionally, refer to our example configurations on GitHub for :link-url:`NGINX <docker-scaling-nginx>` and :link-url:`HAProxy <docker-scaling-haproxy>` to learn how to setup a Axon Ivy Engine Cluster with docker-compose.